 Since 2015, the University of Arizona School of Journalism has co-hosted the Journalism on Screen series at The Loft Cinema, 3233 E. Speedway.
 Other sponsors are the UA College of Social and Behavioral Sciences, the Arizona Daily Star, the Arizona Daily Wildcat/UA-TV3, The New York Times and Arizona Inn.

 The series, organized by professors William Schmidt and Nancy Sharkey, with help from The Loft's Jeff Yanc, features Q-and-A sessions with journalists and writers after the screenings.
-Schmidt and Sharkey, former editors at The New York Times, marked the 20th film of the series in spring 2019.
+Schmidt and Sharkey, former editors at The New York Times, marked the 20th film of the series in spring 2019 — and 24 have been shown altogether.

 There are no events listed for this time span.